 11. Not realizing how important it is to build your support network — at all levels — from day one.
 This is one of the most important things any manager needs to do.
 And what will eventually help get you to your goals.

 12. Taking it all too personally.
 Internalizing any initial mistrust of your skills.
 Or any mistakes you make.
 Or any criticism from your boss.
 It’s all about learning and growth.
 And resilience.
 Don’t complain or blame.
 Just see it as a chance to get better and show who you really are.

 13. Forgetting to set clear goals, making sure you first discuss them with your staff and boss (for their input and any changes) before making them concrete.
 Your job is to communicate goals and plans well.
 And to check in regularly to make sure you’ve done that.

 14. Speaking of communication, once again it’s a critical skill for any manager, at any stage of their career.
 Besides informal communication, don’t forget to set up regular meetings with individual staff, as well as the group.
 Different things can arise from each type.
 Keep agendas tight, out of respect.
 And encourage ideas and problem solving in those meetings.

-15. And unlike Sarah, make sure you get regular meetings with your boss where you really fill him or her in.
+15. And unlike Sarah, make sure you get regular meetings with your boss where you really fill them in.
 Spare them every detail, but they do need to know what you’re up to and where you’re going.
 And what help you need from them — including checking to see if your goals and their goals / expectations are in sync.

 I’m sure I left out quite a few things new managers might not do well.
 And if you have any things to add, feel free to do so in the comments.
 Your personal stories are most welcome.